rhinstaller/teres/docs/index.rst

 .. py:class:: Reporter()

     This is the class that provides the API.
-It hase to be initialized with set of handlers in a similar manner as python logging interface.
+It has to be initialized with set of handlers in a similar manner as python logging interface.
 To get an instance of the :py:class:`Reporter` class use :py:meth:`get_reporter()` method.